 Since the winery founding in 1983, stewardship of the land has been a key principle in our winemaking.
-Our approach is to grow by hand, the highest quality fruit using careful canopy management and yield balance, and to achieve wines that are truly expressive of the varietal and the place where they are grown.
-We practice environmentally sustainable farming and were part of the founding of the Low Input Viticulture and Enology Program (LIVE).
+We practice environmentally sustainable farming and were part of the founding of the Low Input Viticulture and Enology (LIVE) program.

 Jim’s vision of organizing wine enthusiasts to help build a world class winery in Oregon has, over time, resulted in the winery being named “One of America’s Great Pinot Noir Producers” by Wine Enthusiast.
 Among the winery’s unique distinctions is that it's owned by more than 16,000 wine enthusiasts (NASDAQ: WVVI & WVVIP).